-At Pathways Recovery, we strongly believe in the power of good nutrition.
+At Pathways Recovery, located in Sacramento, CA, we strongly believe in the power of good nutrition.
 During the detoxification process for a drug addiction or alcohol dependency, we’re focused on making sure that you have a comfortable experience while your body works to remove toxins from your system.
 Part of our treatment in our detox program is focused on reintroducing quality food and nutrition to your body as toxins make their way out.

 Healthy Living: Nutritional Help And Diet During Detox Treatment

 You can be certain that at Pathways Recovery, we will provide you or your loved one with a healthy diet and plenty of information about healthy eating to build healthier eating habits in the future.

 Your Body During Repeated Drug Abuse Looks Like…

 When you use a substance for an extended period of time, many negative effects are inflicted on your body.
 This can include side effects of use or withdrawal symptoms.
 Use can also impact the choices you make concerning eating habits.

 Consume less food (weight loss) or eat in excess (weight gain)

 Binge eat late at night